This guide will cover popular Taiwanese festivals throughout various seasons. And for different types of travelers.

 - Sending off the spirits

 Some festivities that’ll happen during the Harvest Festival include arrow firing competitions, tug-of-war, and a race.
+And it’s open to the public.
+In the past, only Amis tribe members could take part.

-12. Ear Festival: Bunun Tribe
+3. Ear Hunting Festival: Bunun Tribe

 Manaq Tainga serves as a grand festival and a time when young men will go into the mountains and hunt.
 Which also serves as a pathway for the young ones to become adults.